userdocks/documentation/docs/pages/api/rest/analytics/get-subscriptions.md

 tags: [api, rest, user management, analytics, subscriptions]
 ---

+### Request

 This route will return the all subscription payments for an application between a two dates.

-### Request
+#### Request Method:

+- `GET`

 #### Base URL: